tc39/proposal-explicit-resource-management/README.md

 }
 ```

+Even though this proposal no longer includes [novel syntax for async disposal](#out-of-scopedeferred), we still define
+`Symbol.asyncDispose`.
+Async resource management is extremely valuable even without novel syntax, and
+`Symbol.asyncDispose` is still necessary to support the semantics of `AsyncDisposableStack`.
+It is our hope that
+a follow-on proposal for novel syntax will be adopted by the committee at a future date.

 ## Built-in Disposables

 ### `%IteratorPrototype%.@@dispose()`

-We also propose to add `@@dispose` to the built-in `%IteratorPrototype%` as if it had the following behavior:
+We also propose to add `Symbol.dispose` to the built-in `%IteratorPrototype%` as if it had the following behavior:

 ```js
 %IteratorPrototype%[Symbol.dispose] = function () {